surveysolutions/surveysolutions/README.md

 - Rebuild read side is requred
-- Release Designer is requried
+- Release Designer is requried with rebuild read side on it
 - Don't forget to move SMTP settings from designer configuration folder to web.config
 - CAPI is *NOT* backward compatible
 - HQ is *NOT* backward compatible at all (assemblies are compiled using different profiles)